Vogel612/TranslationHelper/README.md

 ##What does it do?

-Right now?
-Right now I am able to edit translations in the RubberduckUI.de.resx file.
-The first milestone is already reached and now I'm about to clear out additional locales and general UX improvements.
+It displays two sets of resx-files side-by-side.
+There are special highlights for certain conditions:

+- Matching Values for the same key (Yellow background)
+- Empty Value for a key (Yellow background)
+- Mismatching C# Format specifiers (Orange background)

+You can basically choose any resx-file as the basis.
+The TranslationHelper will automatically find similar files in the same directory and give you options to choose the left and right side of the lineup.
+Any record you doubleclick will be expanded into a translation dialog you can then change the translation in.

+- Pressing `return` will open the translation dialog.
+- Pressing `return` in the translation dialog will save the changes and close the dialog.
+- Pressing `esc` in the translation dialog will abort the current translation.

+The TranslationHelper will only change the resx-files if you (as the user) ask it to do so.
+If you close the Helper with unsaved changes, you will be prompted on whether to save the changes (or not).

-For any possible bugs I still need to squash and features I'm currently working on, check the [issues](https://github.com/Vogel612/TranslationHelper/issues)
+For any possible bugs I still need to squash and features / changes I'm currently working on, check the [issues](https://github.com/Vogel612/TranslationHelper/issues)

-For the things that are yet to come...I have my ["Backlog"](https://github.com/Vogel612/TranslationHelper/wiki/"Backlog")

 ##License